stan-dot/frameworks-comparison/proposals/migration.md

-attempt migration of the following packages to the Turbo monorepo
+after deployment for argus is tested, attempt migration of the following packages to the Turbo monorepo
 - [ ] davidia
 - [ ] dedi
 - [ ] cs web lib